DayvonAllen/new-docker-master-cheatsheet/commands.md

 ## Assignment Answers: DNS Round Robin Testing
 - `docker network create dude`
 - `docker container run -d --net dude --net-alias search elasticsearch:2`
+  - `--network-alias` or `-net-alias` - lets you create a network alias, so more than one container handle requests the same requests
+    - used for horizontal scaling, only one container can have a certain name, so we use this to make sure multiple
+    - containers can handle the same traffic.
 - `docker container ls`
-- `docker container run --rm -- net dude alpine nslookup search`
+- `docker container run --rm --net dude alpine nslookup search`
 - `docker container run --rm --net dude centos curl -s search:9200`
 - `docker container ls`
 - `docker container rm -f TAB COMPLETION`